Biden adviser's son lands Treasury job, promoted 'Defund the Police'

 "Haven't we had enough of nepotists in presidential administrations?"
 Shaub said.
 "It may be legal if Ricchetti wasn't directly involved in the hiring, but this is no way to send a message that ethics matters to the administration.
 It feels like the taxpayers are funding a career-building charity for the Ricchetti family.
 Add to that the fact that you've got Ricchetti's brother lobbying the administration, and this feels like a very special episode of the Partridge Family where they all pile in the van and go visit Washington — only they should call this show the Patronage Family."

-Steve Ricchetti's brother, Jeff Ricchetti is a lobbyist.
+Steve Ricchetti's brother Jeff Ricchetti is a lobbyist.
 Jeff Ricchetti said in April that while he has been in touch with the Biden administration, he does not lobby his brother.

 "I do not lobby my brother and I have not even mentioned to him the names of clients that I currently represent," Jeff Ricchetti previously told CNBC.
 "For the better part of the last thirty years I have lobbied Members of Congress and their staff, and various individuals who have served in the successive Administrations.
 It is what I do for a living."

 J.J.
-Richetti appears to have far less experience than previous Treasury staffers who held the same position.
+Richetti appears to have less experience than previous Treasury staffers who held the same position.

 Clement Abonyi Jr. appears to be the former special assistant whom J.J.
 Ricchetti is replacing at Treasury, according to Legistorm, the congressional staff data tracking service.
 Abonyi joined the Biden administration in January and left earlier this month to join the Democratic Congressional Campaign Committee (DCCC) as the member engagement director.

-Note: This post has been updated with information about Shweta Wahal.